Table of Contents[Hide][Show]

-TravelingMom tip: If you stay south of the highway in Southampton, you can bike to the beach and not have to buy a pricey car permit.
+TravelingMom tip: If you stay south of the highway in Southampton, you can walk or bike to the beach and save on a pricey car permit.

 Fire Island: this barrier beach doesn’t allow private cars, so it’s great for families who can stroll from house to beach.
 Fire Island is great for all ages.
 Kids love pulling the ubiquitous red Flyer wagons, the barrier island’s preferred mode of transporting goods.
 If you have teens, you don’t have to worry about them driving.
 But make sure your teen has a friend.

 TravelingMom tip: Beaches on Fire Island are pristine, partly because you can’t eat on them.
 Be sure to feed the kids before you set out!